jnozzi/cocoadev.com/markdown/NSMatrixAndNSBezierPath.md

 PS.
 And please reload a page before you re-edit it to make sure you don't delete other people's replies.

 PPS.
 As for the second question, are you referring to creating a variable size array at runtime?
 Because there's a gcc extension that allows you to dynamically specify the size of an array that I assume would work for multidimensional arrays as well.
-See  file:///Developer/Documentation/General/DeveloperTools/gcc3/gcc/Variable-Length.html for details.
+See  file:///Developer/Documentation/DeveloperTools/gcc3/gcc/Variable-Length.html for details.

-*I would have thought the blocks were there to make the line     General/NSBezierPath *p; valid General/ObjC - declarations must occur only at the start of blocks.*
+*I would have thought the blocks were there to make the line     NSBezierPath *p; valid ObjC - declarations must occur only at the start of blocks.*

-There is a little discussion of this on the General/GCCThreePointThree.
+There is a little discussion of this on the GCCThreePointThree.
 The long and short of it is that the newest C standard, C99, finally allows variable declarations to be mixed freely with other expressions, and that gcc 3.1 and 3.3 support this idiom, while 2.95 does not.
 I haven't used it for a while, but if memory serves, 2.95 did not allow local variables to be declared within arbitrary blocks but only at the start of the function.  -- Bo